PECOS-packages/PECOS/crates/pecos-neo/docs/extensible-gates-design.md

 }
 ```

-### User-Defined Canonicalizations
+### User-Defined Canonicalization Rules

-Users can register their own canonicalizations for custom gates:
+Users can register their own rules for custom gates:

 ```rust
 // Register a custom gate